Climate Change

 <The activities of the Doto Carbon Farming Study Group>

-The Meiji Group has established the "Doto Carbon Farming Study Group" (hereinafter referred to as "Doto CF Study Group") with General Incorporated Association Doto SDGs Promotion Council1 in order to promote initiatives that lead to GHG emissions reduction in dairy .
+The Meiji Group has established the "Doto Carbon Farming Study Group" (hereinafter referred to as "Doto CF Study Group") with General Incorporated Association Doto Sustainable Agriculture Promotion Association in order to promote initiatives that lead to GHG emissions reduction in dairy.
 The Doto CF Study Group will promote evaluation, research, and practice of "Carbon Farming" in Betsukai Town, Hokkaido, the largest milk producer in Japan.
-The Doto CF Study Group will contribute to the realization of sustainable dairy by increasing GHG storage in soil .
+The Doto CF Study Group will contribute to the realization of sustainable dairy by increasing carbon storage in soil .
 This will be the first initiative in Japan in which the local community, local residents, and dairy manufacturers will collaborate to experiment with carbon farming from the dairy and propose to society how the dairy should be in the future.
-In September 2023, we will start a survey of carbon sequestration in the soil at the farms of members of the General Incorporated Association Doto SDGs Promotion Council.
+In September 2023, we started a survey of carbon sequestration in the soil at the farms of members of the General Incorporated Association Doto Sustainable Agriculture Promotion Association.
+In 2024, we measured the effects of cover crops2 and compost application on soil, and this work is continuing in 2025.

 The members of the Doto CF Study Group, including the Meiji Group, also participate in the "Hokkaido Carbon Farming Promotion Council " established (May 25, 2023) by the Department of Agriculture, Hokkaido Government as a forum for information exchange and collaboration among a wide range of stakeholders, including producers, industry, academia, government, and financial institution, with the aim of decarbonizing agriculture in Hokkaido.
 Through this council, the spread of carbon farming is expected to expand throughout Hokkaido.